xDido/MedExpress-Pharmacy/README.md

 ## Installation

-To get started with the El7a2ny Virtual Clinic and Pharmacy, follow the steps below:
+To get started with the MedExpress Virtual Clinic and Pharmacy, follow the steps below:

 ### Clinic Installation